dbashford/mimosa/README.md

 Mimosa is a browser development toolkit, targeted at folks using meta-languages like CoffeeScript or SASS, and micro-templating libraries like Jade and Handlebars.
 The toolkit is opinionated towards the use of [RequireJS](http://requirejs.org/) for dependency management, and comes bundled with useful tools like coffee/js/css hint to improve code quality and LiveReload to speed up development.

 Mimosa is not quite ready for prime-time (as of early July), still shaking things out, but feel free to play around and [file issues](https://github.com/dbashford/mimosa/issues) should you find them.
-I haven't quite spent any real time playing with Mimosa on Windows, so I wouldn't be surprised to learn there are issues there.
+I haven't spent any real time playing with Mimosa on Windows, so I wouldn't be surprised to learn there are issues there.

 ## Features